PrusaOwners/prusaowners/Klipper.md

     make

-Make sure that Octoprint is not connected to the printer by navigating to <http://octopi.local> or your pi’s IP address on a web browser.
+Ensure that the Raspberry Pi is physically connected to the printer, and that Octoprint is not connected to the printer by navigating to <http://octopi.local> or your pi’s IP address on a web browser (the "Connect" button should be displayed).

-Finally, run these three commands to stop Klipper, flash Klipper itself to the microcontroller, and start Klipper again:
+Next is finding the USB serial port.
+The general way to find a USB serial port is to run ls -l /dev/serial/by-id/ from an ssh terminal on the host machine.
+It will likely produce output similar to the following:

+    lrwxrwxrwx 1 root root 13 Jun  1 21:12 usb-1a86_USB2.0-Serial-if00-port0 -> ../../ttyUSB0
+The name found in the above command (minus the -> ../../ttyACM0 portion) is stable and it should be used in the config file and while flashing the micro-controller code.
+For example, a flash command might look similar to:

     sudo service klipper stop
-    make flash FLASH_DEVICE=/dev/ttyACM0
+    make flash FLASH_DEVICE=/dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0
     sudo service klipper start

 Next, copy the file ~/klipper/config/printer-prusa-i3-mk3-2017.cfg to your home directory and rename it printer.cfg:

     cd ~
     cp ~/klipper/config/printer-prusa-i3-mk3-2017.cfg printer.cfg

+This file contains a default configuration for the Prusa i3 MK3 and enables all of the experimental features outlined in this wiki.
+The config must be updated with the updated USB information.
+Open up printer.cfg in a text editor and change the line listed below:

+    [mcu]
+    serial: /dev/ttyACM0

+to match the the USB device from the ls -l command.
+Be sure to copy-and-paste the name from the "ls" command (minus the -> ../../ttyACM0 portion) that you ran above as the name will be different for each printer.
+The line in the updated config might look like:

+    [mcu]
+    serial: /dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0

+Next, restart Klipper with the following command:

     sudo service klipper restart

-This file contains a default configuration for the Prusa i3 MK3 and enables all of the experimental features outlined in this wiki.

 Finally, connect Klipper to Octoprint:

-Go to the setting wrench at the top
+Go to the setting wrench at the top.

 Under **“Serial Connection”** in **“Additional serial ports”** add **“/tmp/printer”**.
 Then click **“Save”**.